NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ## Summary

 In this lab, we created and configured a Form Recognizer resource in Azure, set up a custom project, and trained a model with labeled documents.
-We integrated this custom model into a Business Process Automation (BPA) pipeline and configured Azure Cognitive Search to index data from Azure Blob Storage for efficient retrieval and search.
+We integrated this custom model into a Business Process Automation pipeline and configured Azure Cognitive Search to index data from Azure Blob Storage for efficient retrieval and search.

 ## More Resources